-MTA may place a copy of this official statement on MTA's website at http://web.mta.info/mta/investor/.
+MTA may place a copy of this official statement on MTA's website at https://new.mta.info/investors.
 No statement on MTA's website or any other website is included by specific cross-reference herein.

 Although MTA has prepared the information on its website for the convenience of those seeking that information, no decision in reliance upon that information should be made.
 Typographical or other errors may have occurred in converting the original source documents to their digital format, and MTA assumes no liability or responsibility for errors or omissions contained on any website.
-Further, MTA disclaims any duty or obligation to update or maintain the availability of the information contained on any website or any responsibility or liability for any damages caused by viruses contained within the electronic files on any website.
-MTA also assumes no liability or responsibility for any errors or omissions or for any updates to dated information contained on any website.
+Further, MTA disclaims any duty or obligation to update or maintain the availability of the information contained on any website or any responsibility for any damages caused by viruses contained within the electronic files on any website.
+MTA also assumes no liability or responsibility for any updates to dated information contained on any website.